 Business trips are synonymous with high anxiety and homesickness.
 Hotels that specialize in business guests have gone to great lengths to insure there is a sense of familiarity in their hotel rooms, so that regardless of the destination, guests feel the comfort of a home away from home.
 Some hotels are going as far as to creating that feeling of familiarity with scents.

-Hilton Hotels founder Conrad Hilton wanted to make sure a Hilton was a "little America" no matter where you went.
-Roger Eberhard, a Swedish photographer, actually created a project out of Hilton's rooms likeliness in 32 different cities.
+Conrad Hilton wanted to make sure a Hilton was a "little America" no matter where you went, and Swedish photographer Roger Eberhard actually created a project out of Hilton's rooms likeliness in 32 different cities.
 While this may be considered boring, when traveling for business, guests have come to expect the ease of the predictable experience and floor plan.

 The chain has also decided to slash infamous mini-bar prices (!!).
 I remember as kid, upon arriving at a hotel, the first item on the agenda was a stern lecture followed by death-threats from my parents on why we NEVER eat anything from the mini-bar.
 And all of this is now changing with the Experience Economy.